saferactive/saferactive/LA_trends.md

 This first plot highlights the significant population and area variation in LAs.

-    ## Legend labels were too wide.
-The labels have been resized to 0.56, 0.48, 0.45, 0.45, 0.45, 0.45, 0.45, 0.45, 0.45, 0.41.
-Increase legend.width (argument of tm_layout) to make the legend wider and therefore the labels larger.

-    ## Some legend labels were too wide.
-These labels have been resized to 0.56, 0.51, 0.51, 0.51, 0.48, 0.45, 0.45, 0.45, 0.45, 0.45.
-Increase legend.width (argument of tm_layout) to make the legend wider and therefore the labels larger.

 ![](LA_trends_files/figure-gfm/pressure-1.png)<!-- -->

 As LAs vary signifianct is size, population, and character it is